-Prof. Sturge-Apple will be accepting graduate students for the 2019-20 academic year.
+Professor Sturge-Apple will be accepting applications for graduate students for the 2024-2025 academic year.

 - Although my work has sought to establish the presence of direct effects, it is clear that not all individuals are impacted similarly by family processes.
 As such, my work also focuses on more precisely identifying sources of heterogeneity in family process models through determining the factors which may moderate (e.g., temperament, neurocognitive factors, risk contexts) pathways of influence.
 My hope is that this work will inform prevention and intervention efforts with respect to family functioning and child development.

-To date, my research has been supported through R01 funding from the National Institutes of Health as well as through University sponsored research projects.
-I am currently conducting an NICHD funded multi-method, three-year longitudinal study on the relative role of multiple mediators (e.g., psychological, physiological, cognitive) underlying spillover between interparental difficulties and perturbations in parenting in both mothers and fathers of young children.
-I am also very interested in studying these processes within maltreatment populations and I am a co-investigator on an upcoming project examining pre and postnatal risk factors in the antecedents of parental maltreatment and harsh caregiving.
+To date, my research has been supported through R01 funding from the National Institutes of Health as well as through University-sponsored research projects.
+I am currently conducting an NICHD funded multi-method, six-year longitudinal study on the relative role of multiple mediators (e.g., psychological, physiological, cognitive) underlying spillover between interparental difficulties and perturbations in parenting in both mothers and fathers of young children.
+In addition, this project will detail the impact of COVID-19 on family processes.

 Courses Offered (subject to change)

-- CSP 377, 378: Exploring Research in Family Psychology I and II
+- PSYC 377, 378: Exploring Research in Family Psychology I and II

 *denotes student authors